The Best Commercial Truck Insurance Companies for 2026

 Location and Operating Radius

 If drivers are traveling long distances (such as throughout a region or between states, rather than locally), the insurance cost is likely to be higher.
-Truckers with a larger operating radius often have higher risks of getting into an accident because there may be fewer stops during a route, or a route could be less familiar.
-In addition, individual states have different commercial truck insurance rates, so drivers in certain states are likely to pay more.
+Truckers with a larger operating radius face increased risks because they spend more time on the road, leading to higher total mileage, less familiar routes, and a greater likelihood of fatigue-related incidents.
+In addition, individual states have vastly different commercial truck insurance rates.
+By 2026, these costs are driven largely by a state’s litigation environment, where frequent ‘nuclear verdicts’ (jury awards exceeding $10 million) lead to significantly higher premiums for drivers registered in those jurisdictions.

 Vehicle Storage